Read This First

 Prompt 3: Create a list of the necessary and sufficient conditions for wealth creation along with full descriptions of the dynamics.

-The section turns on Secure Property Rights and Rule of Law, Access to Capital and Financial Markets, and Innovation and Technological Advancement.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Secure Property Rights and Rule of Law, Access to Capital and Financial Markets, and Innovation and Technological Advancement in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Secure Property Rights and Rule of Law distinct from Access to Capital and Financial Markets.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Secure Property Rights and Rule of Law distinct from Access to Capital and Financial Markets.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Incentivizes Investment